DevilAguo0/hiddify/Home.md

 ## Configuration Guide
 For making the best use of this panel, read [this guide ![](https://img.shields.io/badge/Config-Hiddify-009688?style=flat-square&logo=Azure-Functions)](https://github.com/hiddify/hiddify-config/wiki/How-to-configure-Hiddify-Panel-properly) .

+All the contents of this wiki is accessible in Pages section.
+Please find it right-up corner in Desktop mode or in the bottom of this page in mobile mode.

 ## Other Useful Guides

 #### Guide to Domain Registration and Setup